 The purpose of this post is to inform and hopefully get people to realize that all Buildings and Contents Insurance policies are not the same.
-I also want to show you how some providers and comparison sites operate.
+After buying property it’s crucial you get the right insurance policy for you.
+Our expert mortgage brokers are experienced in finding the right cover for your individual case.
+We also want to show you how some providers and comparison sites operate.
 If at the end of this post you decide to ask an expert to help you source new or renewal cover, then my mission has been successful.

 1. An initial low premium won’t necessarily stay that way